| Using Movies to Transform

 loss or disappointment you suffered in real life, and your

+reaction to that.
 This process is an important step toward owning

 our pain and deeply understanding its dimensions and demands.